Leader of LGBTQ group apologizes after welcoming men accused in hate crime to equality gala

 MIAMI - The executive director of a group dedicated to protecting LGBTQ rights is now apologizing after welcoming four men accused in a hate crime to the organization's Champions of Equality Gala.

-"I understand everybody is upset,” Tony Lima said in a video posted on social media.
-“I understand a lot of people are appalled."
+"I understand that everybody is upset," Tony Lima said in a video posted on social media.
+"I understand that a lot of people are appalled."

 The gala was held two weeks ago.

-"I really am sorry to the victims,” Lima said.
-“I apologize this is happening."
+"I am sorry to the victims," Lima said.
+"I apologize that this is happening."

 The four men who were welcomed to the gala are accused of beating up a gay couple on Miami Beach last April.
 The incident was caught on camera.